MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/compliance-overview.md

 # required metadata

 title: Compliance overview
-description: This topic provides an overview of the guidance for using various modules and features in Microsoft Dynamics 365 Commerce to make your sites compliant.
+description: This topic gives an overview of the compliance guidance provided to make your company's sites compliant using Microsoft Dynamics 365 Commerce.
 author: BrianShook
 manager: annbe
 ms.date: 12/02/2019